Axinom/DevOpsTooling/README.md

 # Installation

-`Install-Module Axinom.DevOpsTools -Scope CurrentUser`
+`Install-Module Axinom.DevOpsTooling -Scope CurrentUser`

 You may need to do `Set-ExecutionPolicy RemoteSigned` first if your PowerShell security configuration is set to a very restricted level.

 # Usage

-1. Execute `Import-Module BikeshedDocumentAuthoring`
+1. Execute `Import-Module Axinom.DevOpsTooling`
 1. Execute commands provided

 You need to re-import the module at the start of every PowerShell session.